Take Everything

-Take Everything is the 6th studio album released by the Christian rock group, Seventh Day Slumber.
+Take Everything is the sixth studio album released by American Christian rock group, Seventh Day Slumber.
 Most of the songs are remakes of other artists songs done with different arrangement.
-Their song "Oceans From The Rain" was originally released on the album Once Upon a Shattered Life.
+Their song "Oceans From The Rain" was originally released on their 2005 album Once upon a Shattered Life.
 The Album peaked at No. 141 on the Billboard 200 and No. 11 on the Top Christian Albums charts.
 "Surrender" placed on the X 2009 Christian rock hits compilation.